Army chaplain hugs teenage boy who pleaded guilty to his attempted murder

 “I consider it an honour and a privilege to carry those scars until my dying day.”

-Addressing the teenage boy, Fr Murphy said: “As a man of faith, I am in the business of forgiveness, and I offer to you, the young man standing accused before me, the forgiveness that will hopefully help you to become a better person.
+The parents of the boy, who turns 18 in November, were present in court and the mother offered comfort to him during the victim impact statement.

-“I believe you are 17 now, so you will hopefully have another 80 years of living on this earth.
+Addressing the teenager, Fr Murphy said: “As a man of faith, I am in the business of forgiveness, and I offer to you, the young man standing accused before me, the forgiveness that will hopefully help you to become a better person.”

 “Life is for living and for loving, and, I promise you, your life will find its ultimate joy when you live honourably and love generously.”